nicklasfrahm/infrastructure/docs/provisioning.md

 - [Ubuntu server ISO][website-ubuntu-server]
 - 4 GB USB stick

-If you are using Windows, you may use a tool, such as [rufus][website-rufus] to create to create an installation medium.
+If you are using Windows, you may use a tool, such as [balenaEtcher][website-balena-etcher] to create to create an installation medium.
 On Linux you may use `dd` via the following command.

 ```bash
 sudo dd if=ubuntu.iso of=/dev/sdb bs=1M status=progress